abstractitptyltd/puppet-monitoring/README.md

 Breaking Changes
 ----------------

+As of version 1.1.x
 `$monitoring_service` is no longer a class variable `monitoring::params` `$monitoring_type` is used to set the server type (icinga or nagios currently) which determines the user and service to notify
+I have removed some really old files I need to convert so if you were using those let me know.
+I don't think you would be because they don't work with the current setup.

 Requirements
 --------